 Suede cleaner – Another option is to get a dedicated suede cleaner which more or less does the same job as soap and water.
 These usually aren’t great at removing dirt but can lift off stains and help to restore your shoe to its original appearance.

-There is a saying that prevention is better and a cure, and that can be true of your suede shoes.
+There is a saying that prevention is better and a cure and that can be true of your suede shoes.
 It’s a great idea to buy a suede protector spray that you can put onto your suede shoes.
 There are many available and are highly effective.

 They work by giving your shoes a clear waterproof coating.
 They aren’t completely effective but they can significantly reduce the risk of stains and problems caused by rain.
 You can prevent needing to do the steps above and make your life a lot easier.

-Never Put in the Washing Machine
+Never Put it in the Washing Machine

 Even though you technically can with the steps we looked at above, we’d strongly advise that you avoid using a washing machine.
 Clean them by hand using the methods we’ve looked at and buy yourself a protector spray for the future.